Excel Guide#

 Some functions are so common that it is much more user friendly to provide specific

-, it is far more convenient to
+functionality.
+For example, with rl_dt(), it is far more convenient to

-than using the function replicator
+use rl_dt(2022, 12, 16) than using the function replicator

-method (which will still work) via
+rl_fn_obj() method (which will still work) via

-rl_fn_obj("dt", {"year", "month", "day"}, rl_seq_input("vals", rl_int(2022), rl_int(12), rl_int(16)))
+rl_fn_obj("dt", {"year", "month", "day"}, rl_seq_input("vals", rl_int(2022), rl_int(12), rl_int(16))).

 Note the integer inputs also need to be wrapped.

-Calendar Functions#
+Scheduling Functions#

 |